 Writing Across the Curriculum at Lehigh University is committed to promoting a campus-wide culture in which writing and communication in its many forms are central to learning in all disciplines.
-In this culture, communication and inquiry are vitally linked, restraints on learning imposed by traditional disciplinary boundaries are eased, and students and faculty are all part of one vibrant community, seeking and sharing knowledge and understanding together.
+Based on the tried-and-true notion that collaboration among peers is one of the most effective methods of learning, the TRAC Writing Fellows Program creates learning environments where inquiry and communication are vitally linked, restraints on learning imposed by traditional disciplinary boundaries are eased, and students and faculty are all part of one vibrant intellectual community.

 - Writing is a vital mode of learning — promoting intellectual engagement, active learning, and critical thinking.